adr1anh/DeepDish/README.md

 ## Research Questions:

+##### NEW
+- Do the sanitary conditions of food establishments vary with respect to geography?
+	- Do new geographical pattern appear?
+	- blabla
+- How do user-generated online reviews help us understand whether an establishment passes or not its inspection?
+	- Is there a clear difference in establishments that fail their inspections?
+	- Can we predict the result given its online rating?
+- What information can we extract from inspector's comments to complement the existing features of the dataset?
+	- Do certain words clearly
+- How can we forecast and observe trends in these inspections over time?

+##### OLD
 - Are there geographical patterns with respect to food quality?
 - Do we get a different representation of the districts of Chicago, when looking at the food establishments and their inspection score?
 - How accurate are internet reviews in predicting the risk level?